zoxpx/pxdocs/content/install-with-other/docker/shared/config-json.md

 hidden: true
 ---

-This is the schema definition for a valid PX configuration file.
+This is the schema definition for a valid Portworx configuration file.
 This file is expected to be available at `/etc/pwx/config.json`.

 ```text
 {